yuzi-co/Forager/Readme.md

 #### Nvidia-SMI

-nvidia-smi.exe is included as an optional tool to modify gpu/memory clocks and other details of your Nvidia GPU(s), it can be initiated in the "miningparameters.json" for documentation on commands nvidia-smi.exe uses please refer to http://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf
+nvidia-smi.exe is included as an optional tool to modify gpu/memory clocks and other details of your Nvidia GPU(s) for documentation on commands nvidia-smi.exe uses please refer to http://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf